Trigger Point Injection

 - A trigger point is a sensitive or irritable point in the body that can be a source of pain.
 These may be found in the skin, ligament and tendon tissue and can result in bands of pain known as referred pain.
 This pain can be located at some distance from the actual source of the pain.

-- Causes for trigger point pain may include repetitive strain injuries, stress and muscular conditions, or conditions such as herniated discs, pinched nerves or surgical scars.
+- Causes for trigger point pain include repetitive strain injuries, stress and muscular conditions, herniated discs, pinched nerves or surgical scars.

 Prior to the Procedure